-After powering the device and during the start phase the AI signals undefined statuses on the output pins such as ALARMS 1.
+After powering the device and during the start phase the AI signals undefined statuses on the output pins such as OT or OVP.
 Those must be ignored until is ready to work.

 - Analog remote control of the device must be activated by switching pin "REMOTE" (5) first.
-Only exception is pin REM-SB, which can be used independently since KE firmware version 2.07 - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified - Set value inputs, such as VSEL, CSEL, PSEL and RSEL (if R mode is activated), must not be left unconnected (i.e. floating) during analog remote control.
-In case any of the set values is not used for adjustment, it can be tied to a defined level or connected to pin VREF (solder bridge or different), so it gives 100%
+Only exception is pin REM-SB, which can be used independently - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified - Set value inputs, such as VSEL, CSEL, PSEL and RSEL (if R mode is activated), must not be left unconnected (i.e. floating) during analog remote control.
+In case any of the set values is not used for adjustment, it can be tied to a defined level or connected to pin VREF (solder bridge or different), so it gives 100%.